Goticaris: Etymology

 The genus name Goticaris is in reference to the Gotes, a tribe which inhabited southern Sweden in the “Dark Ages”.
 The species name longispinosa refers to the long caudal spine.

 Description

-Originally, Goticaris was estimated to be approximately 60 cm long, but new specimens helped infer the new size at 3 mm long.
+Originally, Goticaris was estimated to be approximately 1 mm long, but new specimens helped infer the new size at 3 mm long.

 The head of Goticaris has an unusual anterior projection of the head that bears a single large and what are possibly two smaller stalked compound eyes.
 There are four pairs of appendages on its head.
 The first pair of appendages are treated as antennae, and the other appendages on head are biramous.
 The mouth opens on the ventral surface in front of the second pair of appendages.
 The abdomen has four segments with four pairs of paddle-shaped uniramous appendages and a hind body, with an area without appendages between the head and the appendage-bearing segments.
 Finally there is a telson.

 Unlike Cambropachycope, the cephalic shield and tergites of Goticairs are inconspicuous.